Last Updated on

 On Sept 18, 1975—less than two weeks before they would fight the last of their epic trilogy in the ‘Thrilla in Manila’—Muhammad Ali and Joe Frazier paid a courtesy visit to the Palace and met President Marcos and First Lady Imelda.

-As usual, tension was kept high due to Ali’s penchant to mock his opponents before fights.
-Wearing barong tagalogs, both men engaged in a duel of witty remarks, with the president acting as their referee.
+As usual, the tension was kept high due to Ali’s penchant to mock his opponents before fights.
+Wearing barong Tagalogs, both men engaged in a duel of witty remarks, with the president acting as their referee.